Visual Arts

 Visual art in the Middle School is an exploratory experience.
 For some, it may be their first structured studio art class.
 The goal of these classes is the discovery of the creative energy inherent in each student.
 Through guided instruction, students will be exposed to the elements and principles of art and design.
 Projects may involve paint, drawing materials, printmaking, and working with traditional and non-traditional materials.
 Our visual art courses introduce students to problem-solving, self-discovery, and understanding the discipline and process of creating.
 Exposure to art history places projects in a historical context and gives students insight into the minds of others before them, as well as building pathways to cross-curricular experiences.

 In this course, students engage in a diverse exploration of creative expression through various mediums, techniques, and themes.
 They learn fundamental concepts such as composition, space, color, design, form, and movement while also delving into the works of famous artists to gain insight into different cultures and experiences.
 The course begins with a study of Frida Kahlo and a collaborative tessellation project, culminating in the creation of painted wings symbolizing freedom and creativity.
-A signature Goal III inspired project will ask students to connect with senior citizens at a local retirement home, creating and presenting portraits as a means of sharing their creativity and appreciation for the elderly.
+A signature Goal III and Goal IV - inspired project will ask students to connect with senior citizens at a local retirement home, creating and presenting portraits as a means of sharing their creativity and appreciation for the elderly.

 Overview of Topics